yjxiong/WIDER2019FaceDetectionRuntimeContainerExample/README.md

 # WIDER2019FaceDetectionRuntimeContainerExample
 This repo provides an example docker container for runtime evaluation for the WIDER 2019 challenge track: face detection accuracy and runtime.

 **Note**: We highly recommend the participants to test their docker image before submission.
-Please refer to [create an anchor](#Test-the-docker-image-locally) for instructions.
+Please refer to [this section](#Test-the-docker-image-locally) for instructions.

 # BEFORE YOU START: Request Resource Provision